angelobaricante/ReadMeDaddy/README.md

 ## Acknowledgements

-We would like to extend our sincere gratitude to our professor, **Francis Jesmar Montalbo**, for providing us with the opportunity to showcase our talents and create this innovative project.
-His guidance and support have been invaluable throughout the development process.
-You can find his GitHub profile [here](https://github.com/francismontalbo).
+We would like to extend our sincere gratitude to our professor, **Ms. Fatima Marie P. Agdon**, for providing us with the opportunity to showcase our talents and create this innovative project.
+Her guidance and support have been invaluable throughout the development process.

 We would also like to express our gratitude to the developers and maintainers of the libraries and APIs used in this project, as well as the open-source community for their support and inspiration.